ucbugg/learn.ucbugg/ucbugg/chapters/introduction-to-maya.md

 ## Configure OS X / Launch Maya

-If you are not using a Mac Pro in the CITRIUS lab, feel free to skip this section.
+If you are not using a Mac Pro in the CITRUS lab, feel free to skip this section.

 ### Setup Right-Click